Smyth (restaurant)

 Restaurant in Chicago, Illinois, U.S.

-Smyth is a restaurant located in Chicago.
-Smyth is the only restaurant in Chicago currently holding three Michelin stars.
+Smyth is a restaurant located in Chicago, currently the only one holding three Michelin stars.
+Smyth is located on the second floor above a bar called The Loyalist also operated by Smyth's owners.

-Smyth is located on the second floor, above a bar called The Loyalist, also operated by Smyth's owners.
+Reviews

-In a review in Chicago magazine, the author wrote "Every dish at Smyth flaunts deep, unforgettable flavors—some discombobulating, others harmonious.
+The Michelin Guide stated in its review: "A quail egg, gently smoked and topped with caviar, is given a twist with barley caramel.
+Resting inside its shell, plump Maine uni, amplified with a divine peach gel and wasabi cream, is both stunning and memorable.
+The chef's creativity is on full display in an utterly unique Dungeness crab dish, while wagyu sided by a truffle-flavored doughnut with marrow glaze is yet another hit.
+Savory sweets, like new potato ice cream, a corn macaron with peppery nasturtium, or the dark chocolate tartlet studded with kombu, raise the bar."
+Chicago magazine noted: "Every dish at Smyth flaunts deep, unforgettable flavors—some discombobulating, others harmonious.
 All spark genuine exhilaration, like a Halloween haunted house where the knowledge that you’re in no real danger doesn’t lessen the thrill one iota."
 A reviewer for Condé Nast Traveller noted that Smyth offers a "more-casual-than-normal seasonal tasting menu".